 The State of California makes contributions to CalSTRS and CalPERS on behalf of the District.
-These payments consist of State General Fund contributions to CalSTRS in the amount of \$5,845,568 (7.12589 percent of annual payroll).
+These payments consist of State General Fund contributions to CalSTRS in the amount of \$8,118,080 (8.828 percent of annual payroll).
 Contributions are no longer appropriated in the annual Budget Act for the legislatively mandated benefits to CalPERS.
 Therefore, there is no on behalf contribution rate for CalPERS).
-No contributions were made to CalPERS for the year ended June 30, 2016.
+No contributions were made to CalPERS for the year ended June 30, 2017.
 Under accounting principles generally accepted in the United States of America, these amounts are to be reported as revenues and expenditures.
 Accordingly, these amounts have been recorded in these financial statements.
-On behalf payments have been excluded from the calculation of available reserves, and have not been included in the budget amounts reported in the General Fund - Budgetary Comparison Schedule.